-An Unofficial Withdrawal is defined when a student fails to attend or ceases to attend their program without "officially withdrawing" from EOC Tech (see "OFFICIAL WITHDRAWAL" section above).
-Non-attendance does not constitute a drop or withdrawal; the student will not receive any refund.
+An Unofficial Withdrawal is defined when a student fails to attend or ceases to attend their program without "officially withdrawing" from EOCTC (see "OFFICIAL WITHDRAWAL" section above).
+Non-attendance does not constitute a drop or withdrawal.
+The student will not receive a refund.

-Students who need to withdraw from EOC Tech should contact their instructor.
+Students who need to withdraw from EOCTC should contact their instructor.
 It is recommended that a student talk with a Student Services Advisor before beginning the withdrawal process too, including the Financial Aid Coordinator.

-Once a student has withdrawn from EOC Tech, a Student Information Update form will be completed and given to Student Services.
+Once a student has withdrawn from EOCTC, a Student Information Update form will be completed and given to Student Services.
 This form will include the last date of attendance and the official date of withdrawal.
 The refund will be calculated based on the latest date.